NationalAssociationOfRealtors/reso-api-server/README.md

 + Data Processing

  EXTERNAL\_INDEX: A boolean value that indicates whether an external index (recommended) is being used to enfoce uniqueness or the underlying MongoDB database indexing will be used.
+Only MongoDB collections that do not use GUID as a key are affected.

  LOG\_ENTRY: A boolean value that indicates whether a console log message is generated each time a request is processed.
 This produces more output at the console, but allerts you when there is activity.
 Defaults ot "false".

  METADATA\_DEFINITION: The path to the file for the JSON formatted OData definition file that contains RESO Data Dictionary definitions.
 If this parameter is not included, the server will try to look for the package "reso-data-dictionary" which should be included from your root project directory.

+ PROCESS\_WAIT: The number of milliseconds to wait for processing to complete for complex queries.
+A goog value to start with is 20, but this parameter defaults to 0.

  RESPONSE\_LIMIT: The maximum number of objects that can be retrieved at one time.
 Defaults to 100.